 This process is ongoing.
 If you have a data center in your department or building, and would like to consolidate into Sybase, Telecomm or McAllister, please contact, Dave Bodnar, firstname.lastname@example.org.

-For more information on ITS-related energy conservation efforts, please see their webpage here.
+For more information on Data Center related sustainability efforts, please visit their webpage here.